isomerpages/moe-springfieldsec/_about-us/Direct School Admissions/DSA Exercise 2022.md

 With Taekwondo boosting my confidence throughout the 4 Years from starting Sec 1 with a White belt to ending Sec 4 as a Red Belt, I had become more disciplined resilient and confident.

 _LOH JAVIER \[SEC 4 COMPASSION\] (2019) - CAPTAIN OF TAEKWONDO TEAM_

+Unlike most others, I was home-schooled up till PSLE growing up.
+Naturally, I was more reserved and soft-spoken than most of my peers and struggled with speaking in front of a group of people initially.

+In my time in OPC, I was tried again and again both physically and mentally.
+I was given many leadership opportunities such as being appointed as being the Overall-In-Charge for a day in our Annual Let's Rock Competition in Secondary 2 and the Climbing Master in the CCA for my Upper Secondary days.
+Through these Experiences, I quickly built confidence and was eventually able to clearly delegate roles to my Juniors.

+Rock Climbing has also made me one with greater mental tenacity and determination since in Training, we fail more than we succeed.
+I've also learnt to deal with failures and setbacks as each time I fall, I have to pick myself up, reorganize my thoughts and give it another good go with the aim of coming back stronger.
+To me, Winning is not all that important.
+More often than not, progression is more triumphant.

+All these takeaways I got from my time in OPC translated to my academics where Self-Discipline, Resilience and Determination was of great Importance.

+_JANNA TEE \[SEC 4\] (2016) - NATIONAL SCHOOLS BOULDERING CHAMPION_